centreon/centreon-documentation/en/alerts-notifications/concepts.md

 ---

 Statuses show the availability of a host, and the availability or performance of a service.
 Each status has a precise meaning for the resource.
+* The statuses and states of a resource can be seen on page [Resources Status](resources-status.html).
+You can filter the page according to these statuses and to certain states.
-Each status is determined following the monitoring of the resource according to user-defined thresholds.
+* Some statuses are determined according to user-defined thresholds.

-### Host status
+## Host status

 The table below summarizes all the possible statuses for a host.